 Housed in the Elouise Cobell Land and Culture Institute, UM’s planetarium is known as the Star Gazing Room in the Payne Family Native American Center (PFNAC).
 Now open for public, private, and school shows we invite you to join us as we view the wonders of the night sky and explore the cosmos.

-Constellations, planets, currently visible deep-sky objects, and exciting upcoming celestial events - our presenters design live shows to dive deeper into the cosmos and to foster greater understanding of our universe.
+Constellations, planets, currently visible deep-sky objects, and exciting upcoming celestial events - our presenters design live shows to dive deeper into the cosmos and foster a greater understanding of our universe.
 Our shows are always live, our planetarium presenters are passionate astronomers with active research activities.
-You might hear about the star lore of different cultures, discoveries in solar physics, planetary exploration, the search for exoplanets, galaxies and cosmology, recent and current space science mission discoveries.
+You might hear about the star lore of different cultures, discoveries in solar physics, planetary exploration, the search for exoplanets, galaxies and cosmology, and recent space science mission discoveries.
 Every show is unique.

-All public shows are held on Friday or Saturday evenings, with two shows per evening at 5:30 PM and 6:30 PM.
+All public shows are held on Friday evenings, with two shows per evening at 5:30 PM and 6:30 PM.
 Check out our current semester schedule and get your tickets today.

 Please arrive 10 minutes early for your show.
 Once the show begins, there will be no late admittance.

 School and Private Shows